JakaCugalj/FederatedLearning-MAG/README.md

-Here's a sample README for your project:

 # Federated Learning - MAG

 This project implements several federated learning algorithms, including FedAvg, FedProx, SCAFFOLD, FedVARP, ClusterFedVARP and FedRolex.
+It also provides an implementation of all algorithms combined called FedSCAVAR.

 ## Requirements